folz/anchors/README.md

 UI element.
 This behavior is difficult to get right on the web.

-Making sure a floating element remains anchored next to another element can be challenging, what with all the different layout rules in CSS, plus all the ways that elements can be moved around.
+Making sure a floating element remains anchored next to another element can be challenging, considering all the ways CSS can affect layout and all the ways DOM elements can be positioned around.

 Absolute positioning can also be an issue when the floating element is too close to the edge of a viewport and becomes obscured, an event called a collision.